pSpitzner/AtmoCL/README.md

   Apple - OpenCL 1.2 (Nov  1 2016 21:34:57)
 ```

-In this example, too choose the GPU one would type
+In this example, to choose the GPU one would type

 ```
 ./run -dev 1
 ```

-If you run for the first time, a snapshot of the initial testcase profile will be created after equilibrating and saved in a snapshots folder.
+If you run for the first time, a snapshot of the initial profile will be created after equilibrating (and every full hour) and saved in a snapshots folder.
 Such profiles can be imported using the ```-b``` argument.

 ```
 ./run -dev 1 -b ./snapshots/equil/